ymatusevich/btp-build-resilient-apps/tutorials/06-ConfigureCAPApp/README.md

 6. These test cases can now be executed from the terminal using <code>npm run test:odata_negative</code> or <code>npm run test:odata</code>

 ![github actions](./images/test-6.png)

->Note: Adding the Test Cases to SAP Continuous Integration & Delivery pipeline will be shown in the [Setup CI/CD Pipeline](../10-SetupCICD/README.md)

 ## APPENDIX